 - The OCC announced a plan to change the expiration date for monthly options—to align with the Weeklys.
 Instead of expiring on Saturday, they would expire at the end of trading Friday.
 The Saturday expiration always seemed awkward to me, causing confusion on theta calculations and exposing investors to weekend news events.
 I suspect it’s a throwback to days when paper actually had to be shuffled to close things out.
 This change, planned for February 2015, would render the 3rd Friday of the month options indestinguishable from Weeklys.

 - Rationalizing ticker symbols with SPX options (press release)

-- Now there are four different tickers for SPX options, a confusing mix of AM monthly/PM weekly, monthly, and quarterly options.
+- There are three different tickers for SPX options, SPX, SPXW, and SPXPM.
 Unlike other options there are weekly options (PM settled) on the same week that the monthly (AM settled) expire.

 In general the move to weekly options has been gradual and non-invasive.
 One of the side benefits of the rise of the SPX weeklys is that now there are always options series that closely bracket the 30 day volatility window of the VIX calculation.
 Using the monthly SPX options there were sometimes longish extrapolations required with suspect accuracy.
 In October 2014 the CBOE switched the VIX calculation methodology to take advantage of the SPX weeklys availability.
 Ultimately this new VIX calculation was needed to support VIX Weekly futures and VIX Weekly options.